Shawn Daivari: Managing Muhammad Hassan (2004–2005)

 Both Daivari and Hassan were later drafted to the SmackDown! brand on the June 23 episode of SmackDown! as part of a package deal.
 On the July 7 episode of SmackDown!, then General Manager Theodore Long put Daivari in a match against The Undertaker for that night, and Muhammad Hassan in a match against The Undertaker at The Great American Bash on July 24 in which the winner would be the number one contender to the World Heavyweight Championship.
 Daivari was squashed easily in that match, after which Hassan began to pray on the ramp, summoning five masked men to the ring.
 The masked men beat and strangled The Undertaker into submission, and Hassan put him in the camel clutch.
 Afterward, the masked men carried Daivari off like a martyr.
 The controversial imagery aired unedited in North America despite the terrorist attacks in London earlier that day, but was removed from the Australian and UK broadcasts.
 This episode of SmackDown! was unusually taped on Monday and, at the time, aired on Thursday, so the skit was taped three days before the attack occurred.

 In late July, UPN requested that WWE keep the Muhammad Hassan character off of their network.
-WWE complied, effectively removing him from SmackDown! at The Great American Bash.
-After Hassan lost in a match with The Undertaker, Hassan was given the Last Ride through an open stage ramp onto a concrete floor.
+WWE complied, effectively removing him from SmackDown!.
+At The Great American Bash, Hassan lost in a match with The Undertaker, and was given the Last Ride through an open stage ramp onto a concrete floor.
 It was reported that he sustained serious injuries and had to be rushed to a nearby medical facility; this was an angle aimed to "kill off" the character.

 Although Hassan would eventually retire from professional wrestling, Daivari reported to WWE's Deep South Wrestling (DSW) developmental territory for training and repackaging.
 He returned from DSW and, after working in Minneapolis, made his debut in September 2005 on Ohio Valley Wrestling (OVW) television returning as his "Sheik" Daivari persona.